racktopsystems/lustre-ansible/README.md

 # lustre-ansible
 This repository contains scripts and Ansible-powered IaC playbooks for configuring RackTop's Linux-based Lustre configurations.
 This is work in progress and is at this moment not complete.
 There are a number of gaps in this stack and over time we are going to be filling them.

+At this moment we can only support a single pool, because we use the name of the pool as an index (think hash table) and the tasks which use this approach do not loop through a list of pools.
+Instead, a variable stores the name of the pool and that variable is used as a key into the hash.

 ## Capabilities
 ### Out of scope
 Once this project is fully implemented we expect certain functions to remain out of scope.
 The following things are going to remain out of scope for the foreseable future: